Tuner Baluns on Input

 Balun on Tuner Output

-Now let's compare the system above with a system having the same string of beads balun on the tuner output.
+Now let's compare the system above with a system having the same string-of-beads balun on the tuner output:

 Notice all power levels are unchanged!